KaustubhKaushik26/Sentiment-Analysis/README.md

 - **Dataset**: 50,000 IMDb movie reviews (balanced positive and negative).
 - **Objective**: Classify reviews as positive (1) or negative (0).
-- **Approach**: Compare performance of NN, CNN, and LSTM models using the same word embeddings and preprocessing pipeline.
+- **Approach**: Compare performance of NN, CNN, and LSTM models using the glove word embeddings and FastText word embeddings and preprocessing pipeline.

 ## 🗃️ Dataset